-Managing Partner of a firm specializing in wealth and investment advisory.
+Mr. Obregón Servitje is Managing Partner of a firm specializing in wealth and investment advise.
 Over the last 15 years he has been actively involved in private equity investments in various sectors such as education, food, financial services, logistics and manufacturing.
+Additionally, he participates in the Board of Directors of Grupo Bimbo.